Hot QCD Phase Diagram From Holographic Einstein-Maxwell-Dilaton Models: Holographic models for the hot and magnetized quark-gluon plasma

-We shall review the main aspects of this endeavor in the next section, but before that, paralleling the discussion made in section \ref{sec:EoS} for the improvements done through the years regarding the isotropic EMD model at finite $(T,\mu_B)$, we briefly comment below on the improvements done also in the construction of the anisotropic EMD model at finite $(T,eB)$.
+We shall review the main aspects of this endeavor in the next section, but before that, paralleling the discussion made in section \ref{sec:EoS} for the improvements done through the years regarding the EMD model at finite $(T,\mu_B)$, we briefly comment below on the improvements done also in the construction of the magnetic EMD model at finite $(T,eB)$.

-The original construction at finite $(T,eB)$ presented in Ref. \cite{Rougemont:2015oea} has the same set of free parameters $\{G_5,\Lambda,V(\phi)\}$ of the first generation improved isotropic EMD model of Refs. \cite{Rougemont:2015wca,Rougemont:2015ona,Finazzo:2015xwa,Rougemont:2017tlu}, meaning that both models represent the same system at finite temperature when the baryon chemical potential and the magnetic field are turned off.
-On the other hand, as already mentioned, the Maxwell-dilaton coupling $f(\phi)$ for the anisotropic EMD model is different from the isotropic case.
-In Ref. \cite{Finazzo:2016mhm} it was constructed an improved version of the anisotropic EMD model (with this improved version being also used in Refs. \cite{Critelli:2016cvq,Rougemont:2020had}), where the set of free parameters and functions $\{G_5,\Lambda,V(\phi),f(\phi)\}$ was updated by performing a better matching procedure to more recent lattice results on the QCD equation of state and magnetic susceptibility at finite temperature and zero magnetic fields.
-The set of improved free parameters $\{G_5,\Lambda,V(\phi)\}$, originally obtained in Ref. \cite{Finazzo:2016mhm} for the improved anisotropic EMD model, was later employed also in the second generation improved isotropic EMD model of Refs. \cite{Critelli:2017oub,Grefa:2021qvt,Grefa:2022sav,Rougemont:2018ivt}.
-In what follows, we mainly review the results for physical observables calculated with the improved version of the anisotropic EMD model at finite $(T,eB)$ from Refs. \cite{Critelli:2016cvq,Finazzo:2016mhm,Rougemont:2020had}.
+The original construction at finite $(T,eB)$ presented in Ref. \cite{Rougemont:2015oea} has the same set of free parameters $\{G_5,\Lambda,V(\phi)\}$ of the first generation improved EMD model of Refs. \cite{Rougemont:2015wca,Rougemont:2015ona,Finazzo:2015xwa,Rougemont:2017tlu}, meaning that both models represent the same system at finite temperature when the baryon chemical potential and the magnetic field are turned off.
+On the other hand, as already mentioned, the Maxwell-dilaton coupling $f(\phi)$ for the magnetic EMD model is different from the baryon dense model.
+In Ref. \cite{Finazzo:2016mhm} it was constructed an improved version of the magnetic EMD model (with this improved version being also used in Refs. \cite{Critelli:2016cvq,Rougemont:2020had}), where the set of free parameters and functions $\{G_5,\Lambda,V(\phi),f(\phi)\}$ was updated by performing a better matching procedure to more recent lattice results on the QCD equation of state and magnetic susceptibility at finite temperature and zero magnetic fields.
+The set of improved free parameters $\{G_5,\Lambda,V(\phi)\}$, originally obtained in Ref. \cite{Finazzo:2016mhm} for the improved magnetic EMD model, was later employed also in the second generation improved EMD model of Refs. \cite{Critelli:2017oub,Grefa:2021qvt,Grefa:2022sav,Rougemont:2018ivt} describing a baryon dense medium.
+In what follows, we mainly review the results for physical observables calculated with the improved version of the magnetic EMD model at finite $(T,eB)$ from Refs. \cite{Critelli:2016cvq,Finazzo:2016mhm,Rougemont:2020had}.